Blackwater, known as the coal capital of Queensland, is a town filled with a rich history and a heart-warming community.

 The BICC also includes a display of pieces by members of the Blackwater Art Society.

-Blackwater Lions Park Found on the Capricorn Highway, the Lions Park is well known for one of the largest displays of flags in the world.
+Found on the Capricorn Highway, Lions Park (pictured) is well known for one of the largest displays of flags in the world.
 The 37 flags represent the different nationalities that worked side-by-side to establish the district’s coal industry.
-The park has other historic features that include a restored engine of a 1953 C Class locomotive train and the old railway station that was built in 1877.

-Park facilities include a soft fall play area, modern amenities block and barbecues, seating, and shade shelters.
+Facilities include a soft fall play area, modern amenities block and barbecues, seating, and shade shelters.

 The weir is stocked with Barramundi, Saratoga and Yellowbelly, or throw in a pot to catch some of our freshwater crayfish, Red Claw.

-The peace and tranquillity of Bedford Weir encourages a wide range of wildlife.
-Keep a look out for wallabies, potoroos, echidnas and bandicoots.
 Bird lovers are in for a treat, with as many as 30 species of birdlife calling the weir home including a large pride of peacocks.

 Signage at the weir tells the story of the first Queensland police officers killed on duty in 1867 and you can still see an old stone pitched road below the weir wall – remnants of old river crossing built by convicts.